uacsc544fall2019/assignments/HA2.md

 - x and y axes have been added
 - rather than using `svg:title`, hovering over a point writes a text label at the top and adds a 2 pixel red outline to it
-- the encoding rule for each channel can be changed via dropdown (`select`) value
+- the encoding rule for each channel can be changed via drop  down (`select`) value
 - the data points can be filtered by beverage type
 - points that appear "grow" into existence, points that disappear "shrink" out of existence